ozzyjohnson/docker-ffmpeg-webm/README.md

 A executable container I built for launching transcoders which consume IP camera streams and transcode to webm for storage and monitoring.
 This images includes a default mount ```/data``` for writing the resulting video out to disk.
 In my use case, this path is attached via NFS mount to an archival server.

-I use this with a number of Cisco 5010 and 2500 IP cameras.
+I use this with a number of Cisco 5010, 2520, 2500 and Axis 3301 IP cameras.
 However, it should work just fine with any number of other IP cameras given the right ```video_path```.
 If you don't know this information, try searching the manufacturer's docs for "RTSP URL" or "VLC"

 ### Usage: